How to make a living from selling your crafts – a complete guide

 Read up on SEO

-It takes a while to become established and increase your ranking or even appear in searches but is well worth doing – just think of the money you’ll save from no commission fees on your sales!
+Talking of SEO, it takes a while to become established and increase your ranking or even appear in searches but is well worth doing – just think of the money you’ll save from no commission fees on your sales!

 Read up on SEO (you’ll find some helpful advice on writing SEO copy for your website here), consider your content carefully and remember to use your keywords – and not just in your text.
 Your photos should be tagged too as you’ll want to show up in image searches as well.
 A blog (updated frequently, of course!) and sharing links will also help up your search rankings.